 - An image of the swift shortfin mako shark, one of the 214 shark and ray species illustrated in “Systematische Beschreibung der Plagiostomen,” written by German zoologist Johannes Müller.

-On view from May 26 – September 30.
+On view through April 14, 2019.
 Adapted from the exhibition Opulent Oceans: Extraordinary Rare Book Selections from the American Museum of Natural History organized by the American Museum of Natural History, New York (amnh.org).